 What application is used?

 To be considered for student aid, you must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA is available from your high school, the Office of Student Aid at Penn State University Park campus, or from the financial aid representative at the Penn State campus nearest you.
+The FAFSA is available online at www.fafsa.ed.gov.
+Paper copies of the FAFSA form may be requested directly from the federal processor by calling 1-800-433-3243.

 When do I apply?

-Penn State recommends that incoming freshmen complete the FAFSA as early as possible, but by February 15, for maximum consideration for all aid programs.
-If your federal income tax forms are not completed by that date, you may use estimated information as per FAFSA instructions.
-Returning students should submit their FAFSA or renewal FAFSA using information from completed tax forms by April 15.
+Penn State recommends that first year students complete the FAFSA as early as possible, but by December 1 for maximum consideration for all aid programs.
+Returning students should submit their FAFSA by April 1.

 The FAFSA is also used to determine eligibility for state grant programs.
-In filing the FAFSA by February 15, for incoming freshmen and April 15, for returning students, you will have met the Pennsylvania state grant deadline of May 1.
-Non-Pennsylvania students should check the deadlines which apply for the state grant program in their state.
+In filing the FAFSA by December 1, for first year students and April 1, for returning students, you will have met the Pennsylvania state grant deadline of May 1.
+Non-Pennsylvania students should check the deadlines which apply to the state grant program in their home state.

 Important Things to keep in Mind When Applying for Financial Aid